-A white-labelled skincare product is one that has been mass-produced and formulated by a large manufacturer.
-The product is then lightly tweaked with the latest 'super' ingredient before being exquisitely packaged in a variety of containers, ready to be resold by multiple different labels.
+A white-labelled skincare product is a generic formulation that has been mass-produced by a contract manufacturer.
+The product is either sold as is or lightly tweaked with the latest 'super' ingredient before being packaged in a variety of containers, ready to be resold by multiple different labels.

 This financially-geared process now dominates a significant percentage of the skincare market.
 Most of the influencer or celebrity-endorsed or 'co-created' brands originate in this way, and many others which bill themselves as 'artisan'.
 If you have ever looked at a bunch of products and got that 'same soup, reheated' feeling, now you know why.
 It's all a far cry from the attentive, knowledge-based skin nourishing practices we've used to create skincare for millennia.

 This system is broken for so many reasons.
 It's an innovation drain which rewards branding and marketing over true ingredient formula breakthroughs.
 It prioritises style over substance, plays into shallow influencer culture and makes it impossible for customers to know if they're getting value for money.
 Here are our biggest concerns with white-labelled beauty;

 - Lack of customisation and ingredient control.
 Companies that sign up for white-labelled products have very little involvement when it comes to the formulations made and packaged for them.
 The large contract manufacture calls the shots when it comes to ingredient sourcing, production and process.
 As their own brand won't be emblazoned on the bottle, they have a strong incentive to cost-cut to improve their own profit margins.
 If the brands they are selling to aren't aware of the subtleties that separate high-quality ingredients from shoddy ones, why overspend on the premium ingredients?